qjawls2003/Fluentd-MySQL/README.md

 ## Overview

-This Fluentd Configuration file allows a local machine to send Syslog to a Remote MYSQL Server
+This Fluentd Configuration file allows a local machine to send syslog to a remote MYSQL Server

 ## Requirements